coinpal-io/plug_prestashop/README.md

 3. Click the 'Integration' button in the lower left corner to get the corresponding Merchant Id and Secret Key
 ![](./img/api-key.png)

-## Step 2: Installing the Coinpal Plugin on your PrestaShop Site.
+## Step 2: Installing the CoinPal Plugin on your PrestaShop Site.
-1. Click on the [Coinpal plugin](https://github.com/coinpal-io/plug_prestashop/blob/master/coinpalpayment.zip) to download the Coinpal PrestaShop Payment Plug.
+1. Click on the [Coinpal plugin](https://github.com/coinpal-io/plug_prestashop/blob/master/coinpalpayment.zip) to download the CoinPal PrestaShop Payment Plug.

 2. Navigate to your PrestaShop admin area and follow this path: Module -> Module Management -> Upload Module

 ![](./img/upload.png)

-3. Configure Coinpal PrestaShop Gateway
+3. Configure CoinPal PrestaShop Gateway

     Go to the PrestaShop Admin, click Configuration.

-    Copy and Paste all of the Settings you generated in your Coinpal Dashboard on Step #1.
+    Copy and Paste all of the Settings you generated in your CoinPal Dashboard on Step #1.

     Click Save Changes.